slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - scheduling free time can make it feel like chores
 - As Rebecca Goldstein wrote in Incompleteness: The Proof and Paradox of Kurt Godel: All truths -- even those that had seemed so certain as to be immune to the very possibility of revision -- are essentially manufactured.
 Indeed, the very notion of the objectively true is a socially constructed myth.
 Our knowing minds are not embedded in truth.
 Rather, the entire notion of truth is embedded in our minds, which are themselves the unwitting lackeys of organizational forms of influence.
 - Truth in stereotypes there'es truth on GROUP opinions.
 Steryotypes are the falsy _group_ opinions that account for a small amout. groups opinios self correct themselves.
-- There’s always a good reason and a real reason.
 -->